-Through my video blog, I share the experiences of my exploration of space and time and, of course, the greatest practice of them all, the human experience-life.
+Through my video blog, I share the experiences of my exploration of space and time and, of course, the greatest practice of them all, the human experience known as life.
+Sometimes we have a lot of fun making the video blogs!

 Check out my last video blog here